pattonsgirl/CEG3120/Projects/Project3/README.md

      - Install `git`, `python3`, `pip3`

 - Use the "CloudFormation" in the AWS console to test your CloudFormation template.

-  1. Do not leave stacks running.
-  2. If a stack fails during creation, associated resources will also be deleted (it is an all or nothing creation process)
+  - If a stack fails during creation, associated resources (even if create was a success) will also be deleted (it is an all or nothing creation process)
-  3. Once your template creates a stack successfully, you may delete the stack

-- Extra notes:
-  - Anytime you see `!Ref`, there is a reference being made to a value defined elsewhere.
-These are fun to track down.
-  - The configuration script uses some bash syntax.
-    - space \ ` \` means the command continues on a new line.
-Very nice for readability
-    - && `&&` need to go inbetween commands.
-You will see space && \ ` && \` in between commands - again, readability

 ## Identifying Success

-A successful stack will (once created) have an instance you can ssh into.
+A successful stack will (once created) have an instance you can `ssh` into.
+Your instance created by the stack should have the specified software installed & the hostname changed via the configuration script.

+- You can check for installed software by querying its version once you `ssh` in You can check that hostname was changed by looking at the command prompt once you `ssh` in

 ## Submission